 THE TV EVENT

-Last year’s game drew 98.2 million viewers.
-That number could be higher if the game is close between two of the best quarterbacks in the league.
+Last year’s game drew 96.4 million viewers, the lowest number since 2007.
+Reports suggest this year’s presentation could bring in 97-100 million viewers since the postseason featured spectacular playoff games and will feature a matchup between a classic underdog team matched with a team with outsized star power.
 Sport is a universal language unlike any other.
-As you are watching the game Sunday, there will likely be over 100 million people around the world watching it with you.
+As you are watching the game Sunday, there will likely be over 90 million people around the world watching it with you.

 In that moment and others like it, pray that curious people would have an opportunity to meet a Christ-follower who can explain God’s transforming grace clearly and succinctly.
 Like the players, pray for a longing in people for something more substantive- for an answer to the question, “Is that all there is?”